jeffreycharters/svradriders/content/blog/mixed-bag-uno/index.md

 ### The 1x Conversion Update

 Recently you will recall that I wrote a very long, well-written update on [converting my mountain bike]({{< relref "/blog/one-by-conversion.md" >}}) to a "one-by" drivetrain.
-I've had the opportunity to go for a fre test drives on local trails, including some of the techier bits that would normally offer my derailleur an apparently insurmountable challenge.
+I've had the opportunity to go for a few test drives on local trails, including some of the techier bits that would normally offer my derailleur an apparently insurmountable challenge.

 *and holy shit it works!!*